Lawrence Alma-Tadema: Victorian painter

 The Roses of Heliogabalus (1888), oil on canvas, 132.1 × 213.7 cm, private collection.
 As it was painted during the winter, Tadema arranged to have roses sent weekly from the French Riviera for four months to ensure the accuracy of each petal.

 Unconscious Rivals (1893), oil on panel, 45 × 63 cm, Bristol City Museum and Art Gallery.
 Alma-Tadema's female figures have a slightly bored pleasure-seeking attitude, as if they were pampered courtesans.
 There is little action in Alma-Tadema's paintings.
 The composition is balanced by the flowers in bloom.

 After his arrival in England, where he was to spend the rest of his life, Alma-Tadema's career was one of continued success.
-He became one of the most famous and highly paid artists of his time, acknowledged and rewarded.
+He became one of the most famous and highly paid artists of his time.
 By 1871 he had met and befriended most of the major Pre-Raphaelite painters and it was in part due to their influence that the artist brightened his palette, varied his hues, and lightened his brushwork.

 In 1872 Alma-Tadema organised his paintings into an identification system by including an opus number under his signature and assigning his earlier pictures numbers as well.
 Portrait of my sister, Artje, painted in 1851, is numbered opus I, while two months before his death he completed Preparations in the Coliseum, opus CCCCVIII.
 Such a system made it more difficult for fakes to be passed off as originals.